Bg

 A:

-Sleep needs vary by child, but at Huckleberry, we find most 5 year olds need at least 10.5 hours of sleep at night.
+Sleep needs vary by child, but most 5 year olds need at least 10.5 hours of sleep at night.
 Let your child’s mood and energy levels help guide you when determining if they’re getting enough sleep.

 Q: What time should a kindergartener go to bed?